amoAHCP/kube_vertx_demo/README.md

 # kube_vertx_demo -DNS discovery version-
 The version without DNS discovery, but with "REST" discovery you can find here: https://github.com/amoAHCP/kube_vertx_demo
 ## A Kubernetes, Vert.x/Hazelcast/vxms demo
 This is an event driven microservice demo using three Vertx instances, each running in a separate kubernetes pod (rc & service).
-The instances are clustered using the hazlecast kubernetes plugin (currently the REST endpoint).
+The instances are clustered using the hazlecast kubernetes plugin.
 To run the demo, a running kubernetes (with DNS enabled) is assumed (http://kubernetes.io/docs/hellonode/).
 The demo application is a small user-administration in AngularJs.
 The frontend-verticle contains the UI and a vxms REST Endpoint (the aggregator) (https://github.com/amoAHCP/vxms).
 The read requests will be passed to the read-verticle using the Vert.x event bus (clustered Hazelcast), and the write request to the write-verticle.
 All instances are using the same mongodb deployment running in the same kubernetes cluster.

 ## hazelcast-kubernetis plugin